vagison/job-finder/README.md

+# Overview
 This Telegram bot application collects, processes and sends job openings from diverse online platforms, starting with Upwork integration.
 Receive real-time updates on job opportunities straight to your Telegram inbox by simply subscribing to platforms and letting the bot do the rest.
 More platform integrations coming soon!

 # Pre-installation Setup
 1. Create a Telegram bot via the Telegram app, following the instructions provided in the video link: https://youtu.be/aNmRNjME6mE.
 Obtain the token necessary for integration with the application.
 The obtained token should be placed in the .env file under the variable `TELEGRAM_BOT_API_TOKEN`.
 2. Create a MongoDB cluster to serve as the database.
 In the .env file, assign the variables listed in .env.dist with your credentials.

 # Installation